thomasrocks006-cmyk/Racing-Analysis/COPILOT_AGENT_SKILLS_SYSTEM_INDEX.md

 ## Success Indicators

-### You're Using the System Well When:
+### You're Using the System Well When

 ✅ You start sessions with "Read COPILOT_INSTRUCTIONS.md..."
 ✅ You reference skills by name: "Use X skill: ..."
 ✅ You update SESSION_NOTES.md at end of each session
 ✅ You combine multiple skills for complex tasks
 ✅ You make more confident decisions
 ✅ You catch problems earlier
 ✅ Your code quality improves
 ✅ You feel less stuck on problems

 ---

 ## Quick Lookup: What Skill Should I Use?

 **I need to...**

 - Build a scraper → Data Engineering skill
 - Train a model → Model Development skill
 - Understand data → Analysis & Insights skill